-Teach your child to make the Lord the foundation of everything that they will ever build.
+Teach your child to make the Lord the foundation of everything they will ever build.
 In this way, they will always pin the future in the capable hands of the Lord.
-We know from Proverbs 3:4-6 that those that lean on the Lord and not on their own understanding are led by him.
+We know from Proverbs 3:4-6 that he leads those that lean on the Lord and not on their understanding.
 He directs their paths.
 That is a position in which we should all aspire to be.

-We also know that no matter what we plan, it is all pointless if it is not founded on the Lord.
-He should be the anchor of each day, each plan and subsequent execution.
+We also know that no matter what we plan, it is pointless if not founded on the Lord.
+He should be the anchor of each day, plan, and execution.
 Impress this on your child from a young age.